PhoenixPan/FrontEndDevelopment/html-basic.md

 #Attributes
 http://www.w3school.com.cn/tags/html_ref_standardattributes.asp
-1. Alignment: style="text-align:center"
+1. alignment: style="text-align:center"
-2. Background: style="background-color:yellow"
+2. background: style="background-color:yellow"
-3. Quotation: use either " or '.
+3. quotation: use either " or '.
 Use ' when " is in text: name='Bill "HelloWorld" Gates'
 4. target="_blank" opens a new tab
+5. placeholder: provides hint in text
+6. size: the length of input area
-5. Divide line:
+Divide line:
 ```
 <p>Paragraph A</p>
 <hr />